Hashimini/SPTMODU-PDATER/README.md

 ## Automatic verification

-When opening the launcher, the system will:
+When opening the launcher it will:

 * Check the Web Server connection
 * Search for available patches
 * Compare your local version with the server version

----

-# Possible States
+### With will result in one of those:

 ## Updated